Lendico/partner-api-documentation/Security.md

 ```

 We use mTLS meaning that for calling the API you need to provide a valid certificate, this certificate must have been provided beforehand(see [Onboarding Page](Onboarding.md)).
 You need to add the certificate to the request.
-See an example of mTLS implementation client in the [Tutorials Page](Tutorials.md).
+See an example of mTLS implementation java client on the [Tutorials Page](Tutorials.md).

+### Certificate Requirements.
+Requirements for the TLS certificate
+* Public key algorithm should be RSA-2048 bits or higher.
+* Signature algorithm should be SHA-256 bits or higher.

+See how to generate a self-signed certificate on the [Tutorials Page](Tutorials.md)
+or you can use official signed by a commercial CA in case you have.